Florida enters Phase Three of reopening plan

-Restaurants across Florida can operate at full capacity effective immediately, Gov. Ron DeSantis announced on Friday.
+Restaurants across Florida, including in Palm Beach County, can operate at full capacity effective immediately, Gov. Ron DeSantis announced on Friday.

 Speaking at The Birchwood, a boutique inn in St. Petersburg, the governor announced he's moving Florida into Phase Three of the state's reopening plan.

-That means restaurants can operate at a minimum of 50% capacity, or go all the way to full capacity indoors and outdoors, and they cannot be restricted by local governments.
+That means restaurants and hotels can operate at a minimum of 50% capacity, or go all the way to full capacity indoors and outdoors, and they cannot be restricted by local governments.

 "The order that I'm signing today will guarantee restaurants operate, will not allow closures," DeSantis said.
 "There will not be limitations from the state of Florida."